WingDr/siyuan-plugin-citation/README.md

 > A citation plugin that implements basic functionality, hoping to make your SiYuan more academically oriented.

+**In version 0.05, the indexing method of documents in the literature library has been changed from document titles to document names.
+After updating, the plugin will automatically update the names of unnamed literature note documents during the first startup.
+Please restart SiYuan afterwards to ensure that the literature notes count in the top right corner matches the number of documents in the library.
+When a document is created, its title will be set as the literature's citekey, and it can be changed later as desired.
+However, please do not change the document name in the document properties.**

 **In version 0.04, a switch for "Customize Citation Link" has been added to the settings tab.
 If you are not an experienced user familiar with regular expression searching and SiYuan reference logic, please do not enable it.**

 **In SiYuan version 2.9.4, you can use `Shift/Ctrl+Enter` to create line breaks in the "Literature Note Template" in the settings panel.**